Mexican national accepts plea agreement in connection with San Benito officer's death

 Valdez is scheduled to be sentenced on March 9, 2026.

-The trial for the second suspect, Rogelio Martinez, of Brownsville, is scheduled for January 26, 2026.
+The trial for the second suspect, Rogelio Martinez, is scheduled for January 26, 2026.

 News Video